Hardhikman/IntrepidQ/README.md

 ## 🙏 Acknowledgments

-- Groq for fast LLM inference
+- Groq/Together/Google for fast LLM inference
 - Supabase for backend services
-- Vercel for hosting
+- Vercel/Railway for hosting
 - The UPSC community for inspiration